-Advertising your game through Facebook gives you the ability to reach your target audience by focusing on the interests and behaviors, demographics, and location of users.
+Advertising your game through Facebook gives you the ability to reach your target audience by focusing on the interests, behaviors, demographics and location of users.
 Using the Ads Manager, you can delve into audience insights, specific targeting, and advanced targeting to learn about your market and what gets them interested.
-Games are naturally very attractive on a platform like Facebook, with average game marketing benchmarks being some of the lowest, and you can closely monitor your click-through rates and conversions.
+Games are naturally very attractive on a platform like Facebook and you can closely monitor your click-through rates and conversions.

 Impulse: Are people buying your game because it’s cheap and they must have it now?
 Does your game make people feel better about themselves, or does it relieve stress?

 Progression: Do your customers want to experience a sense of achievement?
 Do they like getting stronger, looking better and earning badges?

 Boredom: Is your game the perfect “sit on the toilet” and “waiting on the bus” game?
 Don’t think that this is a bad reason as it’s a huge niche.